BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/p_c/building.md

 - Install Visual Studio Code
 - Clone the repo by running `git clone --recursive git@github.com:BCIT-Reseach-Long-Term-ISSP/device-firmware.git`
 - Download the "toolchain.zip" care package from google drive.
-Extract it into "capstone-water-monitor-comm".
+Extract it into "device-firmware".
 There should now be a folder in there called "toolchain".
 This zip file contains Windows binaries for everything and development headers.
 For just the development headers instead dowload the "toolchain_sourceonly.zip" file.
 The programs included in the toolchain are listed below.
 - Add the "bin" folder within the toolchain to your system PATH variable
 - Open up Visual Studio Code and under the "Extensions" tab install "C/C++ Extension Pack" and "Cortex-Debug"
 - Under the "Explorer" tab, click on "Open Folder" and navigate to the "firmware" folder inside of the repo